Skip to main content

 Are Medical Alert devices right for you?

-Medical Alert devices are good choices for people who want a device with simple, clear setup and straightforward features.
+Medical Alert devices are good choices for people who want a device with a simple, clear setup and straightforward features.
 Medical alert systems work best when they are worn consistently.
 If your device feels too complicated or overwhelming, you might be tempted to stick it in a drawer, where it does you no good.
 We think Medical Alert helps solve this problem by focusing on user-friendly features.

 “Medical alert systems are essential tools for promoting independence and safety, especially for older adults living at home or in communities,” said Moti Gamburd, CEO of Raya’s Paradise, an older adult care community in California.
 “These systems allow people to quickly call for help in case of an emergency, such as a fall, without having to struggle to reach a phone.
 This timely access to assistance can be lifesaving, especially for those living alone or with limited mobility.”